Graphics Adventure Games

 Point and click adventure games often employ both mouse buttons; the left mouse button may be used for basic operations and the right-mouse button may call up pop-up menus that contain a list of commands, for example.

 Point and click adventure games commonly combine exploration with puzzles, dialogues and cutscenes or scripted sequences.
 They may also feature arcade-action sequences such as combat encounters.
 Point and click adventure games are a heavily cinematized genre.
+Almost all point and click adventure games are linearly narrated and contain no stats.

 Most point and click adventure games feature inventories.
 Items listed or pictured in inventories can be applied to objects or actors on the playfield.
 In some cases items can also be combined to produce a different item.